WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can **use XRay for distributed tracing**.

+* remeber that **X-Ray collects data of INCOMMING requests.
+Not only those made within / outside our service**

+- **X-Ray works in real-time**.
+Can be used for real-time monitoring.

 #### Lambda @ Edge

 - **CloudFront will invoke your function when given event happens**.
 These are **events that has to do with request life-cycle @ CloudFront like origin request or smth like that**.